-AHT is a non-profit entity, founded in 1977, that groups and represents the most important hotel establishments in Argentina, which are located in the main resorts and recognized for their excellent infrastructure and service quality.
+Asociación de Hoteles de Turismo de la República Argentina (AHT) is a non-profit organization, founded in 1977, which groups and represents the most important hotel establishments in the country, located at the main and renowned tourist centers for their excellent infrastructure and service quality.

-The Association's mission is to group and represent the maximum reference in the Argentine hotel industry and the Argentine qualified business sector that is part thereof as regards matters and issues inherent to its common problems, encouraging the growth and development of its members, employees, advisors and the community of which they are part, in the understanding that the quality and excellence, as well as the care and respect for the environmental protection are the best ally for a sustainable hotel industry.
+AHT's mission is to group and represent the top referent of Argentine hotels and the qualified sector of domestic businesses that are part thereof in those issues and matters applicable to common problems thereof, fostering the growth and development of its members, employees, advisors and the community where they are included, understanding that quality and excellence, as well as care and respect for the environment preservation are the best allies for sustainable hotels.

-AHT takes part in strategic memberships with the World Tourism Organization (UNWTO), the Federation of Associations of Ibero-American Hotel Businessmen (FADEHI, as per its initials in Spanish), the Argentine Chamber of Tourism (CAT, as per its initials in Spanish) and the Argentine Chamber of Commerce (CAC, as per its initials in Spanish).
-AHT also has agreements for assistance and cooperation with renowned entities, institutions and organizations engaged in the tourism and hotel industry.
+AHT takes part in strategic memberships with the World Tourism Organization (WTO), the Global Sustainable Tourism Council (GSTC), the Argentine Chamber of Tourism (CAT) and the Argentine Chamber of Commerce (CAC).
+AHT also holds assistance and cooperation agreements with renowned entities, institutions and organizations related to the tourism and hotel industry.